shmoesolid/DS3231_Binary_Clock/README.md

 Manually set time in setup() method.

-Does not use DSL or 12 hour format currently.
+Does not use DLS or 12 hour format currently.

 24h easy mode: